 Team Policy Debate

 In policy debate, competitors either advocate or oppose a resolution that calls for a change in policy regarding a current political issue.
-The 2016-2017 policy debate topic is “Resolved: The United States Federal Government should substantially reform its policies toward the People’s Republic of China.”
+The 2017-2018 policy debate topic is “Resolved: The United States should significantly reform its policies regarding higher education.”
 During a round of debate, a team of two debaters will advocate the resolution by proposing a specific plan to accomplish the goal stated in the resolution while another team of two debaters will oppose the resolution and the specific plan of the first team.
 In a debate tournament, each team will take turns advocating and opposing the resolution in a series of different rounds so that competitors thoroughly learn all the issues involved in the debate as well as the skills to either advocate or oppose a proposition.

 NCFCA debate encourages a conversational style of debate and utilizes judges from the community (as well as debate coaches and teachers) in order to ensure that competitors learn how to communicate to a general audience.